Kinvey/kqueue/README.md

 queue starts listening for and running jobs of jobtype.
 The callback is called once the listener has been installed.

 The handler is a function taking two arguments, the job object and a callback.
+The job arguments are in `job.data`.
 The callback must be called when the handler is done, else the computation will block.

-        var myPayload = jobObject.payload
+        var myPayload = jobObject.data

 ### removeHandler( jobtype, callback )